msg-DAVID-GmbH/RemoteWorking/02_how_to_make_it_work.md

 - have a real-life meeting at the beginning of the project = "invest in beginnings": freshly created remote working teams need more time for the "storming" phase in which roles and rules are created.
 This time has to be accounted for and planned upfront.
 - with that first meeting: begin to build trust
 - "You don't remember Skype-Meetings.
 But you remember when the team met in real-life."
 (Iulia)
-- don't stop there: trust has to be groomed and buid further
+- don't stop there: trust has to be groomed and build further
 - have a look at open source projects: all remote, a lot of them are awesome and used worldwide.
 These are endlessly more complex than most of the "business" applications you will work on.
 - if only part of team remote: treat them like equals because they are equals!
 Get rid of technical impediments, improve social skills of the whole (!) team, meet in person.
 - employers: organize meetups at least 2 times a year, multiple days.
 People have to meet in person!
 Have activities for working together, meeting the customer together, having fun together.
 See https://stevenschwenke.de/theFirstGetTogetherOfMeAndMyRemoteTeam